EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/processing_algorithms/regression/spectral_index_optimizer.rst

     	Argument type:	string
     	Acceptable values:
     		- String value
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     maxFeatures: Max. features (optional)
     	Argument type:	number
     	Acceptable values:
     		- A numeric value
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     f1: Fixed feature F1 (optional)
     	Argument type:	number
     	Acceptable values:
     		- A numeric value
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     f2: Fixed feature F2 (optional)
     	Argument type:	number
     	Acceptable values:
     		- A numeric value
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     f3: Fixed feature F3 (optional)
     	Argument type:	number
     	Acceptable values:
     		- A numeric value
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     outScoreMatrix: Output score matrix
     	Argument type:	rasterDestination
     	Acceptable values: